-Simply the idea of completing the Ironman, could leave any sane person in awe.
-The thought of doing one yourself, none the less having considered that thought long enough to be looking for a 1 year Ironman training plan, boarders on the heroic.
+Simply the idea of training for an Ironman® triathlon, could leave any sane person in awe.
+The thought of doing one yourself, none the less having considered that thought long enough to be looking for a 1 year triathlon training plan, boarders on the heroic.

 To many, it’s impossible.
 A feat so difficult and unimaginable, 99%+ of the world’s population dare not even consider trying.

-But an Ironman isn’t for the world’s population.
+But a long course triathlon, like an Ironman®, isn’t for the world’s population.
 It’s for a select few who possess the mental and physical toughness not only to show up on race day, but to persevere through to the finish.

-Before diving into the details of an Ironman training schedule, there are a few mental checks you must make.
+Before diving into the details of a triathlon training schedule, there are a few mental checks you must make.

-The 17 hour race itself, will take enough of a toll on you mentally, but it’s the 12 months prior to that day where the test really takes place.
+A full distance triathlon like an Ironman® triathlon can last up to 17 hours.
+That’ll take enough of a toll on you mentally, but it’s the 12 months prior to that day where the test really takes place.

 Add those hours to your already existing 40 hour work week, commute, errands, chores, time with your family and that little thing we call sleep, it adds up fast.